benWindsorCode/dotFiles/README.md

 # dotFiles
 My personal dot files.
 This repo includes scripts to help maintain the dotfiles between systems.
 In particular:
 - update\_repo.sh will copy scripts from host machine to repo folder
+- update\_local.sh will copy scripts from repo to host machine
 - all\_diffs.sh will perform all diffs between repo files and files on local machine

 # Prerequisite Install List